| HISTORY OF PRINCES STREET |

 was passed in 1867, allowing the council to tear down any

-building that was considered unsafe whilst implementing major
+building that was considered unsafe whilst implementing

-Town.
+the New Town.

-Princes Street today is a thriving shopping
+Princes Street today is a thriving

-such as Jenners, Marks & Spencers, British Home Stores,
+stores such as Jenners, Marks & Spencers, British Home

-House of Fraser and Debenhams.
+Stores, House of Fraser and Debenhams.

-Shoppers can choose to escape the busy streets at anytime and
+Shoppers can choose to escape the busy streets at anytime

 Castle, Ramsay